Christmas Cookie Bars

 • Fold in about 3/4 of the M&Ms, chocolate chips, and sprinkles.

-• Press the dough into the prepared baking dish.
+• Press the cookie dough into the prepared pan.
 Top with the remaining M&M’s, chocolate chips, and sprinkles, pressing them down slightly into the top of the dough.

 • Bake for 20-25 minutes or until edges are light brown.
 Allow to cool completely before cutting into bars and serving.